Most women in the Bible have only a few verses, but thirteen chapters mention Sarah and her role as Abraham’s wife and Isaac’s mother.

 Are you a planner?
 Do you wake up each morning, making a list of all that you hope to accomplish that day?
 What about for the upcoming week?
 Year?
 Decade?
 Do you have a Plan B or C or a final option for when none of your best laid plans turn out the way you’d hoped?

-Today on All God’s Women we look at Sarah, a woman with a plan for all occasions.
+Sarah was a woman with a plan for all occasions.
 Unfortunately, sometimes her plans got ahead of God’s plans.

 Most women in the Bible have a chapter or two at most dedicated to their story.
 Many women have merely a verse or two.
 Sarah’s story, however, encompasses thirteen chapters in Genesis, plus mentions in Isaiah, Romans, Hebrews, and 1 Peter.